Rurouni Kenshin: The Legend Ends: Critical reception

+In a mixed review, Clarence Tsui of The Hollywood Reporter criticized the film's two hour length, as well as its expository first act, and choreography, labeling it "riveting" but the climax of the four against Shishio "po-faced absurdity", although later states "The Legend Ends offers a type of wide-screen, cinematic entertainment that most Japanese film adaptations — of TV series or comics — now lack."
+The Times considered The Legend Ends inferior to the previous two films due to the multiple fights Kenshin is involved to end the narrative.
+The Guardian considered the film to suffer "shrieking, still-superfluous supporting characters" and appealing fights that are "modern movie business’s absurd gigantism".

 Accolades

 Sequels

 Plans for another sequel had been revealed by Daily.co.jp on September 4, 2017, in connection the main actress Emi Takei's breach of contract due to her marriage with Exile band member Takahiro, as well as her pregnancy.
 Takei had agreements with up to 10 companies for commercials, including JTB and Yōfuku no Aoyama, and it was reported that her agreement with SSP might be terminated, with her commercial agreements with other companies being affected.
 Oscar Promotion, Takei's agency, apologized to its clients, and was negotiating penalties for breach of contract.
 The penalty for her breach of contract could have reached up to 1 billion yen (about US$9.11 million).
 On April 12, 2019, it was announced that two new live-action films will premiere in summer 2020; Rurouni Kenshin: The Final was slated to premiere on July 3 and Rurouni Kenshin: The Beginning on August 7.
 Both films were delayed to 2021 due to COVID-19.